leond558/Bank-API-Project/README.md

 # Starling Bank Technical Challenge Leon Dailani

+This was really fun technical challenge and I learnt a lot from it!
+I want to thank Starling Bank for considering my application and taking the time to go through my work.

 ## Description
 This project is a Java-based application that interacts with the Starling Bank API to provide a 'round-up' feature for transactions.
 It rounds up the transactions to the nearest pound and transfers the difference into a savings goal.